Don’t forget the details for those up-close moments.

 Protruding nose hair is a problem on its own, but the mustache hair that’s right under your nose also tends to be forgotten.

 Don’t be ashamed, it can be tricky to see with your nose casting a shadow over the area.
 Plus, it can be tough to get your shaver into that nook to get a close cut.
-The answer is the popup trimmer on the back of the Verso shaving system

-The precision trimming blades can reach any spot, and they’ll quickly clean away those stray whiskers to leave your upper lip completely smooth.
+These precise trimming blades can reach any spot, and they’ll quickly clean away those stray whiskers to leave your upper lip completely smooth.
 Just extend your philtrum as far as you can, and let the trimmer do its thing.

 Around the Mouth